alexeygrigorev/build-your-own-search-engine/README.md

 )
 ```

-You can fild the implementation here too if you want to use it: https://github.com/alexeygrigorev/minsearch
+You can find the implementation here too if you want to use it: https://github.com/alexeygrigorev/minsearch

 **Note**: this is a toy example for illustrating how relevance search works.
 It's not meant to be used in production.